Language

 3

-The default is 20mA, which is standard for most indicator LEDs.
-High-brightness LEDs may require different values — check your LED's datasheet for the recommended current.
+The default Forward Current is 20 mA, standard for most indicator LEDs.
+High-brightness LEDs may need a different value — check the datasheet.

 4